nauqh/ti/md/CONFIGURATION.md

 | `GITHUB_TOKEN` | GitHub personal access token for repository access | `ghp_abcdefghijklmno...` |
 | `GUILD_ID` | Discord server (guild) ID for bot initialization | `1081063200377806899` |

-**Security Note**: Store these environment variables in a `.env` file which should be added to `.gitignore` to prevent exposing sensitive information.
+Store these environment variables in a `.env` file which should be added to `.gitignore` to prevent exposing sensitive information.

 ## Vector Store Configuration